What is a Crypto Fork and How is it Taxed?

 Soft forks vs. hard forks

-The easiest way to understand a soft fork vs. a hard fork is to think of them as backward compatible or non-backward compatible - much like games consoles and older games.
+The easiest way to understand a soft fork vs. a hard fork is to think of them as backward compatible or non-backward compatible - much like game consoles and older games.

 There are many popular cryptocurrencies that have been created as a result of a hard fork including Bitcoin Cash and Bitcoin Gold.